grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results output/200 Real-time/00 InfluxDB.md

 ```

-k6 runs the test script and sends the the [k6 metrics](/using-k6/metrics/) in real-time to the InfluxDB instance.
+k6 runs the test script and sends the [k6 metrics](/using-k6/metrics/) in real-time to the InfluxDB instance.
 You can now select the bucket to [query](https://docs.influxdata.com/influxdb/v2.7/query-data/) and [visualize](https://docs.influxdata.com/influxdb/v2.7/visualize-data/) the stored k6 metrics, for example, using the [InfluxDB Data Explorer](https://docs.influxdata.com/influxdb/v2.7/query-data/execute-queries/data-explorer/).

 <br/>